Spomega/plentylog/README.md

 [2024-09-23T00:18:10+02:00] [INFO] [TransactionID: 123] test Log message [Attributes: customerId:123, operation:purchase, itemId:456]
 ```
 Note:
- Remember to close the logger after you are done with logging to ensure all logs are flushed to the output drivers.Especially when using the file drivers.
+ Remember to close the logger by calling logger.CloseAll() after you are done with logging to ensure all logs are flushed to the output drivers.Especially when using the file drivers.